Skip to content

 Any

 The any type is a built-in type and is represented by the any keyword.
-It can be hold any data type and might be nil.
+It can hold any data type and might be nil.
 Because its type is ambiguous at comptime, it can accept assignments from different types and, once assigned, can be reassigned with a different type.

 It only supports equals (==) and not equals (!=) operators.
+Panics if the type is incomparable.

 x == nil: true if any is nil, not checks whether data is nil